 The town’s tourism boom is fairly recent history: Visitors started arriving in 1985; surfers lured by the calm seas and high waves.
 Electricity followed in 1998, and the region became a national park in 2002.
 Because there are still no roads; all the supplies for each and every hotel and business is trucked in over the dunes.
 A medical helicopter is on hand for emergencies and plans for an airport are in the works.

-Just make sure you’re back in Jeri before nightfall, when tourists and townspeople congregate on the giant Sunset Dune at the water’s edge west of town to watch the sun sink behind the sea, the horseback riders and the determined sand boarders.
+• Do not miss sunset.
+Make sure you’re back in Jeri before nightfall, when everybody congregates on the giant Sunset Dune at the water’s edge west of town to watch the sun sink behind the sea, the horseback riders and the determined sand boarders.
 This is also where you can watch the spins and kicks of kids performing the capoeira, a Brazilian martial art that dates back to the 16th century.
-Part dance, part game of combat, it is spurred on by singing chants and acoustic music played on traditional instruments.

 On your way out of town, you can understand why the wild donkeys—once domestic pack animals for the fishermen—never left this place.
 You won’t want to either.